Similar Deals Today

 The HT2050A is in the same ballpark as both the Epson HC2150 and the ViewSonic PX727HD.
 The latter, just like the BenQ is DLP while the former is LCD, just like the majority of Epson’s projectors.
 So, in this review, we will compare the picture quality of the HT2050A against the Epson, since they boast almost similar features and prices.

 Both projectors are far brighter than even some high-end projectors from a few years ago.
 What’s more obvious than the numbers would suggest is of well the black levels are, and that makes for an even better contrast ratio on the BenQ.
 This is clear when viewing widescreen movies, hereby the black bars are several shades darker on the BenQ.
 Since their light output is almost the same, the BenQ gets more dimensional and more visible depth to the image.

-The BenQ HT2050A’s color performance is great, too.
+The BenQ HT2050A’s color performance is great, thanks to the Full HD 1080p resolution supported natively.
 It is a little richer compared to Epson’s and more realistic.
 Greens look particularly more natural, and the grass in Infinity War, for example, is a more vibrant and realistic shade of green.
 The blue in the shield wall is a solid, more vivid blue, without the sky looking like candy.